wangziqi2013/wangziqi2013.github.io/_posts/2018-06-27-Serializable-Isolation-for-Snapshot-Databases.markdown

 item in its write set.
 A conflict is detected if a newer version has been created whose ct is between its bt and ct.
 This is called "first committer wins", as write-write conflicts are only identified when the transactions that performs the second write commits.
 The alternative method, called "first updater wins", does not wait for transaction commit for conflict detection.
-Transactions set write locks on data items when they pre-write.
+Transactions set write locks on data items when they pre-write, after checking that no concurrent writer exists.
 If another transaction writes a locked data item, then it indicates a potential write-write conflict if both writing transactions commit.
 In this case, the current transaction is blocked.
 If the other writer commits, then it is aborted.
 Otherwise the current transaction continues.
+In order to guarantee detection of all possible interleaving of conflicting writes, write locks are released after transaction commit or abort.